 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that contains a docket and any documents filed in your case.
 You can access court records on the website, or at Clerk of Court where the case was filed.

 Each state maintains records of a person’s criminal background.
 These online databases are all linked so you can track criminal convictions from another state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and if the crime was in a totally different state, you may have to pay for a more intensive search.